GAN vs. transformer models: Comparing architectures and uses CNN vs. GAN: How are they different?

 Developers need to proceed cautiously in adopting both coding assistants and chatbots, said Kevin Smith, CTO at systems integration consultancy Dootrix.

 The first big challenge relates to data security.
 "If you're typing sensitive data into ChatGPT, you may be in violation of the law or in breach of nondisclosure," he said.
-It's also important to be clear regarding the terms under which you are using the tools and to invest in alternative plans or enterprise agreements where necessary.
+It's also important to be clear regarding the terms under which you use the tools and invest in alternative plans or enterprise agreements where necessary.

 Future of coding assistants

-Smith expects coding assistant capabilities to become more pervasive, much like how every word processor ended up with spelling and grammar checking.
-Every development tool will end up making use of AI to improve developer throughput.
+Smith expects coding assistant capabilities to become more pervasive, much like how every word processor has spelling and grammar checking.
+Every development tool will eventually use AI to improve developer throughput.

 The tools will likely become more advanced as well through innovations in developer experience and coding LLMs.
 Smith also expects future gains from more specific models trained on specific data sets and problem domains.